Back to Blogs

 Conclusion

 The Coronavirus pandemic has overall provided a boost to the online gaming industry even though it has created several supply-chain challenges and it continues to pose a threat to less-established players.
 It has also been noticed that Covid has bumped up the AYCE (All You Can Eat) game subscriptions.
 According to Google, the daily search traffic for Microsoft’s Xbox Game Pass has increased by 50-150%.
 This highlights an interesting insight that during such low times, it is the low-cost and high-value form of entertainment that thrives.
-In addition, the game developers who have launched their games during the pandemic will enjoy the benefits of a larger-than-normal audience.
+In addition, the game developers who have launched their games during the pandemic will enjoy the benefits of larger-than-normal audience.

 Contributors